kghose/groho/docs/tutorial.md

 [jdc]: http://aa.usno.navy.mil/data/docs/JulianDate.php

 `flightplan` is a flight plan text file.
 You can have as many flight plans as you want, one to a line.
-Ideally, the names of each spaceship should be unique.
-Clashing names will be renamed internally with suffixes like `II`, `III` but this may break any ship-ship interaction actions, so basically, name each ship uniquely.
+The names of each spaceship has to be unique.

 Typically you will have the scenario file and flight plan files for a simulation in one folder with different folders for different simulations, to keep organized, while the JPL ephemeris kernels are kept in one fixed data directory.